Instructor: Jessamy Battuello

 This class walks you through the process for making a practical unisex Makers Apron that can be used from the kitchen to the craft room and beyond!
 This simple pattern makes for the perfect skill-building first project, with wrap-around ties and a front pocket that can be divided in custom-sized sections.
 The finished apron measures 14.5” long by 39” wide and the waist ties are approximately 64” long, so the apron can work for a wide range of sizes.
 You'll leave the class with the perfect accessory for all your future sewing endeavors!

-For reference, in the picture, Jessamy and Jacqui are both wearing the same apron — Jessamy ties it in front and Jacqui ties it in back.
+For reference, in the picture, Everyone is wearing the same apron — Jessamy and Edan, and Elizabeth tie it in front and Jacqui ties it in back.
 Jessamy's hip measurement is 37" and Jacqui's is 52".